dhrubo55/personal-blog/content/posts/day97-part3.md

 ## Key Principles I've Learned

 ### 1. Always Set Timeouts
 Every `Future.get()`, every `Semaphore.acquire()`, every `Lock.lock()`.
-Blocking forever is how systems hang in production.
+Blocking forever hangs systems in production.

 ### 2. Name Your Threads
 Thread dumps with "pool-1-thread-17" make debugging nearly impossible.
-Custom `ThreadFactory` for meaningful names is worth the effort.
+Custom `ThreadFactory` for meaningful names pays off.

 ### 3. Monitor Queue Depths
 A growing `BlockingQueue` signals that consumers can't keep up with producers.
-This is your early warning system.
+Your early warning system.

 ### 4. Graceful Shutdown is Hard
 Proper shutdown sequence: call `shutdown()`, then `awaitTermination()`, then `shutdownNow()` if needed.
-This is easy to get wrong.
+Easy to get wrong.

 ### 5. Beware of Daemon Threads
 Daemon threads die when the JVM exits.
 If they're doing critical work (like flushing logs), they need to be non-daemon.